mathrunet/flutter_masamune/packages/katana_localization_builder/README.md

 Copy and paste the URL of the Google spreadsheet prepared above (e.g., https://docs.google.com/spreadsheets/d/1bw7IXEr7BGkZ4U6on0OuF7HQkTMgDSm6u5ThpBkDPeo/edit#gid=551986808) and paste it in.

+Normally, the downloaded spreadsheet content is cached, but it can be updated with new content by incrementing the `version`.

 In addition, define the top-level fields for use with that class. **The shorter the field name, the easier it will be to use later.**

 ```dart